Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/collections/slides/interfaces.md

 <br>

-As we proceed, keep the queue in mind (we'll come back to it)
+Keep the queue in mind as we proceed, we'll come back to it

 @snapend